CommerceExperts/searchhub-docs/docs/smartquery/user-stories.rst

   - When a query is configured for a redirect, users should be directed to the corresponding landing page or URL.

-.. _bypass: common.html
+.. _bypass: glossary.html#bypassing-query
-.. _direct integration: direct-integration.html
+.. _java integration: setup.html